openvinotoolkit/openvino/src/frontends/ir/README.md

 ## Key contacts

 People from the [openvino-ir-frontend-maintainers](https://github.com/orgs/openvinotoolkit/teams/openvino-ir-frontend-maintainers) have the rights to approve and merge PRs to the core component.
-They can assist with any questions about the core component.
+They can assist with any questions about the component.

 ## Components